ybyalik/receipt-generator/replit.md

 ### Object Storage

--   **Replit App Storage (Google Cloud Storage)**: For persistent storage and serving of AI-generated logos.
+-   **AWS S3**: For persistent storage and serving of AI-generated logos and feature images.
+Configured with public read access for images.

 ### Email Service